hopetambala/dataViz-bokeh-transferMarkt/README.md

 # 2018 International Football TransferMarket Visualization in Bokeh

 ## Description
-The goal of this project is to scrape and crawl through multiple pages of [TransferMarket.com](https://www.transfermarkt.com/) and create an interesting Network Visualization
+The goal of this project is to scrape and crawl through multiple pages of [TransferMarket.com](https://www.transfermarkt.com/) and create an interesting Bokeh Visualization!
+Look

 ### Possible Libraries
 [Bokeh](https://bokeh.pydata.org/en/latest/)